Agriculture Sensors List, Benefits of Agriculture Sensors

 What precisely are sensors used in agriculture?

-Agricultural sensors primarily consist of plant information sensors and environmental sensors.
-We design plant information sensors to detect plants’ growth traits during their whole lifecycle, digitally process the growth indicators, and then assess the plants’ growth conditions.
+Agricultural sensors include plant information sensors and environmental sensors.
+We make plant information sensors to track how plants grow.
+These sensors measure growth indicators and check the plants’ growing conditions.

-Environmental sensors are mainly used to monitor and analyze the plant growth environment, including water, soil and air.
-They help us understand environmental changes and optimize the conditions for plant growth.
+Environmental sensors are used to watch and study the environment where plants grow.
+This includes water, soil, and air.
+They help us see changes in the environment and improve conditions for plant growth.

 What constitutes a smart agriculture monitoring system?